cryptodev1990/mercator/dev-notes/duber.md

 - [ ] Feature: Ability to publish

 ## Tier 2

 - [ ] OSM search / copy for all of North America
+- [ ] Copy from Postgres to Snowflake using Fivetran: https://fivetran.com/docs/databases/connection-options#reversesshtunnel